What Munich's startup ecosystem has to offer

 Munich's success factors for startups

-Munich has a dynamic and extremely well connected startup community.
+Munich has a dynamic, cosmopolitan and well-connected startup community.
 All the latest news from the city's startup landscape is documented online at munich-startup.de, Munich's official startup portal for the city and surrounding region.

 The Bavarian capital likewise boasts plenty of funding support, even though some observers would like to see more.
 Accelerators and incubators assist with financing rounds and put firms in touch with VC firms and business angels.